Israel’s Silence on Charlottesville

 The appeal of Nationalism

-Perhaps even more to the point, Netanyahu and Trump both have more in common with powerfully nationalist leaders like Hungary’s Viktor Orban, Vladimir Putin, President Andrzej Duda of Poland, and Recep Tayyip Erdogan of Turkey, than they do with liberal, internationalist leaders such as Angela Merkel or Justin Trudeau.
+Perhaps even more to the point, Netanyahu and Trump both have more in common with powerfully nationalist leaders like Hungary’s Viktor Orban, Vladimir Putin, President Andrzej Duda of Poland, and Recep Tayyip Erdogan of Turkey, than they do with Liberal, internationalist leaders such as Angela Merkel or Justin Trudeau.
 As the interests and cultures of Diaspora and Israeli Jews have diverged—a divergence that has become much more acute over the last few years—nationalists would naturally come to see the interests of Israel, the nation, as more important than those of the Jews, the people, even while using Jewish interests to promote national ones.

 That kinship makes it easier for Netanyahu to stand silent while Trump, even as he bows to overwhelming pressure to act, continues to send out mixed signals at best on the racism and anti-Semitism we saw in Charlottesville.